 Already popular during the interwar period, the Tour de Pologne cycling race is among the most important competitions of its kind in the world.
-This year’s edition – starting on July 12 – features a special route connecting cities particularly important to Polish and European history.

 The Tour de Pologne is a multiple stage bicycle race that is held annually in Poland, as the name indicates.
 It is sometimes called the most prestigious sporting event in the country and its trails have been graced by world-class athletes such as Vincenzo Nibali, Bradley Wiggins and Rafał Majka.
 The race is over a thousand kilometres, and its week-long broadcast attracts millions of fans: very much a cyclist’s dream.